marcopeg/marcopeg.github.io/content/posts/2019/0605-graphql-made-easy.md

 ])
 ```

-Run the app again and we notice that some kind onf service is up and running on `8080`:
+Run the app again and we notice that some kind of service is up and running on `8080`:

 ![hooks-graphql-express-console](./media/hooks-graphql-express-console.png)